-At first glance, the frame of the Diamondback Response XE is nothing special.
+At first glance, the aluminum frame of the Diamondback Response XE may appear as nothing special.
 It's a sturdy-looking hard-tail that might even be able to pass for a hybrid bike.
 Most frames come in an attractive but understated black and blue finish, but you can also choose the flashier black and white finish.
-If you're looking for especially striking or innovative frame design, this isn't it, but it's solid.
+If you're looking for an especially striking or innovative frame design in your new bike, this isn't it, but it's still a solid option.

-That said, most people who are just looking for a solid bike to start riding trails on aren't looking for a dazzling work of frame-design genius--they just want something safe and reliable.
+With that being said, most people who are just looking for a solid bike to start riding trails on aren't looking for a dazzling work of frame-design genius; they just want something safe and reliable.
 The Response's frame fits that bill.
-It's made of aluminium, which most cyclists recognise as a relatively lightweight yet cost-effective material.
+It's made of aluminium, which most cyclists recognise as a relatively lightweight, yet cost-effective material.
 For the uninitiated, road and mountain bikes can be made of steel, aluminium, or carbon fibre.
 Steel is often cheapest, but it's extremely heavy, making it less desirable for riding any kind of distance.
 Aluminium is a mid-range option.
-It's lighter than steel, but heavier than carbon fibre, and is more affordable.
+It's lighter than steel, but heavier than carbon fibre, and it is typically much more affordable.
 Carbon fibre is a strong and lightweight option, but you're unlikely to find affordable bikes made of carbon fibre.

 As mentioned above, the Response XE is a hard tail bike, meaning that it has front fork suspension, but no rear suspension.
 While a full-suspension bike offers a more cushioned ride, full-suspension bikes tend to heavier.
 And unless you're riding extremely rough trails at a very fast pace or otherwise require a bike with a full suspension, most people are perfectly fine with a hard tail.